FlamingWater35/EasyMTL/README.md

   - **Cloud**: Utilizes powerful Gemini models (for example, Gemini 2.5 Pro) via API for high-quality translations.
   - **Local**: Can also run translations completely offline using Gemma models (like Gemma 3) on your own hardware.

-- **Intelligent Processing**:
-  - **Token-Aware Batching**: Automatically groups chapters into optimal chunks to maximize speed and avoid cloud API token limits.
-  - **Adaptive Chunking**: If a model's output is truncated, the app automatically splits the failed chunk and retries, ensuring no content is lost.
-  - **Robust Error Handling**: Automatically retries failed API calls and gracefully handles model inconsistencies.

-- **Local Model Management**:
-  - **Downloader**: Browse and download optimized GGUF-format Gemma models directly from Hugging Face within the app.
-  - **Manager**: Easily switch between different downloaded local models or delete them to save space.

-- **EPUB Integrity**:
-  - **Structure Preservation**: The original EPUB structure, including images, is fully preserved in the translated output.
-  - **Formatted Output**: Translated chapters are generated with clean HTML and a consistent stylesheet for a pleasant reading experience.

 - **Built-in EPUB Tools**:
   - **Cover Page Generator**: A one-click tool to create a properly formatted, full-page cover for your EPUBs using the image from the book's metadata.